CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 * Buffed rocket launcher
 * Removed delay on repair grenade
 * Removed cost of resetting player upgrades
+* Adds new characters to multiplayer
+* Adds a survival version of Dust to Dust
+* Various bug fixes

 # Installing
 [Placeholder]